harsha-0907/stockExchange/README.md

 5. Install the necessary packages using `pip install -r requirments.txt`
 6. Run the code using `python3 app.py`

-Now Head to `http://localhost:8000/docs` in your
+Now Head to `http://localhost:8000/docs` in your machine or `http://your-ip-address:8000/docs` from any machine on the local network

 ### Benchmarking:
     Remote Client: